anasmubasher/Travel-App/README.md

 ### Installing

-You can download the project using the zip file.
+You can download the project using the zip file or clone it.

 ## Authors